emyew/ACME/docs/milestone7.md

 I experimented with customizing the waypoint markers and paths between destinations.
 I changed the default current position marker and applied a color scheme to the landing page and login modals.

 ### Arlen
 I modified the navbar to become fully responsive with three flexbox settings based on media queries.
-I created the login and register modals and created two responsive layouts for the landing page.
+I created a general modal class and the login/register modals and created two responsive layouts for the landing page.
+I also restructured SASS code to become more modular and easier to read.